May 24, 2025 – Judge Upholds Plaintiffs’ Expert Testimony

 December 10, 2021: New Study Further Confirms Link Between Cow-Milk-Based Formula And Risk Of NEC

 A new study published last month further confirms that feeding cow-milk-based formula to premature infants dangerously increases their risk of NEC while also slowing their development.
 A research team from McMaster University in Ontario published their findings in the journal Pediatrics and Child.
-The study found that when premature babies are fed infant formula instead of breast milk, newborn preemies are three times more likely develop NEC and be sent to the NICU.
+The study found that when premature babies are fed infant formula instead of breast milk, newborn preemies are three times more likely to develop NEC and be sent to the NICU.

 December 5, 2021: Abbott Laboratories Now Defending Against Consumer Class-Action Alleging False And Misleading Comparisons Between Formula And Breast Milk